 This course covers the diagnoses and management of the diseases of the anterior segment including those of the ocular adnexa, conjunctiva, cornea, anterior chamber, iris, and crystalline lens.
 It addresses the etiology, diagnosis and management of infectious, autoimmune, neuromuscular, degenerative and neoplastic conditions as well as those involving surgical and laser interventions.
 Laboratory testing and management protocols are reviewed.
 Assessment techniques, specific to the anterior segment will be discussed and demonstrated in a case based lab setting. protocols.
+Credit Hours: 3.5

-OPT 620 Epidemiology and Research Methodology
+OPT 620 - Epidemiology and Research Methodology

 This course discusses the study of public health (epidemiology) and research methods used in scientific communities.
 Particular areas of focus include frequency and occurrence of disease throughout various populations, screening and analysis, the United States health care system, and barriers to health.
 Discussion will highlight local populations, historical examples, and both ocular and systemic diseases with a significant impact on public health.
 The course also introduces multiple approaches and types of research that students may encounter throughout their career.
 Students will be guided through the research process, from study development and design to publication.
 This course will focus heavily on evidence-based clinical practice and the importance of research in everyday life.
+Credit Hours 1.5

-OPT 621 Clinical Skills IV: Advanced Preclinical Optometry
+OPT 621 Clinical Skills V: Advanced Preclinical Optometry

 Students continue the development of advanced patient assessment and management skills.
-Summative practical evaluations prepare students for patient care experiences that will qualify them for internship in the clinical course.
+Formative practical evaluations provide feedback in preparation for clinic.
 Students also learn to acquire ophthalmic images using specialized imaging technologies.
+Credit Hours: 1.0